iamsywid/100-days-of-code/log.md

 **Thoughts:**

-- Something's up with the way I open the project in Android Studio.
-Getting errors if I don't use "Open an existing Android Studio project". :confused: Probably has something to do with module dependencies again.
 - The plan is to complete all tutorials in the Android-Kotlin series this week.
     - [x] [Kotlin 101: Material basics](https://codelabs.developers.google.com/codelabs/mdc-101-kotlin/#1)
     - [x] [Kotlin 102: Structure and layout](https://codelabs.developers.google.com/codelabs/mdc-102-kotlin/#0)